DJ Pools (Best Ones, How They Work, Pros/Cons)

 4. BPM Supreme

 BPM Supreme is another household name in the DJ pool services.
-It offers a beautifully designed, user-friendly app, with tons of fresh new music for download or streaming.
+It offers a beautifully designed, user-friendly app, with tons of fresh new music.
 You can become a member of a standard or premium pricing plan (20$ or 30$ per month).

 5. LNRP (Hip-Hop)